-The Key Points, on Two Pages, in 120 Seconds.
+The key points, on one page, in 120 seconds.

-Businesses live in an unforgiving world of highspeed evolution.
+Tech businesses live in an unforgiving world of high-speed evolution.
 Buyers have changed.
 Empowered by the internet and the wide availability of information they are now largely uninterested in engaging with salespeople.